-Summary and presentation of the report produced in task 2 demonstrate mostly effective use of digital technology, sometimes presenting the information clearly so it can be accessed by the intended audience in the context of the healthcare setting.
+Summary and presentation demonstrates mostly effective use of digital technology, sometimes presenting the information clearly so it can be accessed by the intended audience in the context of the healthcare setting.
 Data and information have been processed and conveyed well and accessed in a safe manner.